Bl4ckSt0n3/URL_shortening_Service/README.md

 This project was generated with [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 ## Description
 This project provides a simple Url shortening service as a webapi.
+Basically you can use this project to get more shorter urls.

 ## Install and run the project